market-dot-dev/studio/README.md

     <a href="#roadmap">Roadmap</a> ·
     <a href="#hosted-service">Hosted Service</a> ·
     <a href="#contributing">Contribute</a> ·
-    <a href="#why-a-monorepo">Why a monorepo?</a> ·
     <a href="#setup">Setup</a>
 </p>

 ## Introduction

-market.dev is the open-source platform with everything developers need to sell, manage & grow their business.
+market.dev is the open-source platform with everything developers need to sell and manage a professional services business.
+Perfect for open source maintainers, freelancers and consultants.

 ## Features